tcollinsworth/kafka-publisher/README.md

 const key = 'someKey'
 const message = { foo: 'bar', bar: 'baz' }

-// queue is synchronous
+// queuing messages is synchronous
-// asynchronously persists/retries in background
+// asynchronously send/persist/retry in background
-// if retries exhausted, falls-back to appending to a file
+// if retries exhausted, falls-back to appending to a file,
-// when kafka available, continues publishing to kafka kp.queue(key, message)
+// when kafka available, continues publishing to kafka

+// queue one message
+kp.queue(key, message)

 // OR

 // queue array of messages
 // topic is optional and uses defaultTopic if not provided
 // [